-Basing on these simple considerations, one may speculate that the universe originated from the vacuum state of an empty world, perhaps as a consequence of a nucleating event \cite{COLEMAN1} \cite{COLEMAN2} capable of priming the spontaneous breakdown of some fundamental symmetry, and thence evolved under the effect of a powerful EM transfer from geometry to matter.
-But the idea of such a prodigious zero--sum game must be ruled out immediately from this standard GR theory as soon as we realize that the continuity equations
+Note that, if we interpret respectively as the EM tensors of geometry and vacuum, Eq (\ref{Allthetasmunu}) takes the symmetric form where $\Theta_{\mu\nu}(x)$ represents the {\em total EM tensor of matter, geometry and vacuum}.

-where $D^\mu$ are contravariant spacetime derivatives (see Appendix), hold separately; the first of them being imposed by the second Bianchi identities \cite{EISENHART}, the second because $D^\lambda g_{\mu\nu}(x)\equiv 0$ by definition of $D^\lambda$ (see Appendix), and the third by consequence.
+Based on these simple considerations, we may speculate that the universe originated from the vacuum state of an empty world, perhaps as a consequence of a nucleating event capable of priming the spontaneous breakdown of some fundamental symmetry \cite{COLEMAN1} \cite{COLEMAN2}, and thence evolved under the effect of a huge transfer of energy from $\Theta^G_{\mu\nu}$ to $\Theta^M_{\mu\nu}$.
+But the idea of such a prodigious zero--sum game must be immediately excluded from GR as soon as we realize that the continuity equations where $D^\mu$ are contravariant spacetime derivatives (see Appendix), hold separately on their own; the first of them being imposed by the second Bianchi identities \cite{EISENHART}, the second because $D^\lambda g_{\mu\nu}(x)\equiv 0$ holds by definition of $D^\lambda$, as shown by Eqs (\ref{Dmugdownmunu}) and (\ref{Dmugupmunu}) of the Appendix, and the third by consequence.

-No matter how fanciful it may seem, the idea that the big bang might have been originated in this way has the merit of suggesting that a suitable modification of GR might account for an effective energy exchange between geometry and matter.
+No matter how fanciful it may seem, the idea that the big bang may have originated in this way has the merit of indicating that a suitable modification of GR may account for a non--zero energy exchange between geometry and matter.

-The purpose of this and next two papers is to prove that this is indeed the case for a theory based on the conformal extension of GR proposed by Weyl in 1919 \cite{WEYL1} and fully developed by Cartan on a purely geometric ground in the early 1920s \cite{CARTAN1} \cite{CARTAN2} \cite{CARTAN3} \cite{CARTAN4} -- hereafter referred to as {\it Conformal General Relativity} (CGR) -- in which a new degree of freedom accounting for a possible scale expansion of spacetime geometry and matter generation is introduced.
-We will formulate the problem for spacetimes of dimension $n > 2$ (in short, $n$D spacetimes) precisely to prove that it can be implemented in 4D only.
+The purpose of this and the next two papers is to prove that this is in fact the case for a theory based on the conformal extension of GR proposed by Weyl in 1919 \cite{WEYL1} and further developed by Cartan on purely geometric grounds in the early 1920s \cite{CARTAN1} \cite{CARTAN2} \cite{CARTAN3} \cite{CARTAN4}.
+In this theory, which I call {\it Conformal General Relativity} (CGR), a new degree of freedom accounting for a possible scale expansion of spacetime geometry and matter generation is introduced.
+We formulate the problem for a spacetime of dimension $n > 2$ (in short, $n$D spacetimes) precisely to prove that it can be implemented in 4D only.